Having a spare room in a house is something that’s viewed by most homeowners as a luxury.

 A 4K home theatre projector with a projection screen and surround sound system will nicely simulate the experience of going to the movie theatre (without the crowds and high concession stand prices).

-Or go with a big screen TV set within a custom entertainment unit that can also hold all of your media devices and other audio/video components.
+Or go with a big screen TV set within a custom entertainment centre that can also hold all of your media devices and other audio/video components.

 Depending on where the entertainment room is located in the home and how loud it might get in there, installing acoustic panels to reduce noise might be wise.

 Add a big sofa, some recliners, and maybe even a small bar to round out the room’s design.
 Your spare room can now be used as the ultimate space for hosting movie nights and sporting events for family, friends, and neighbours.